 | My Stealthy Freedom Iran | © 2017

-This project reflects on forced hijab, the much hated symbol of oppression for the majority of Iranian women.
+This project reflects on forced hijab, the much hated symbol of oppression for so many Iranian women.

 Every day, Iranians, especially the women, defy the regime courageously by small acts of defiance.
 By wearing the hijab too low, the colors too bright, the pants too tight or the manteau too short.
 Together these constant acts of bravery are affecting change, slowly but visibly evolving.
 The regime responds to this with regular crack-downs - when women are arrested and harassed - and by creating new laws, like the recent ban for women to ride a bicycle.

 With the windows of my Tehran apartment covered with tinfoil so that the flash would not be visible from outside, we were safe to create and let creativity flow.
-The women threw their brightly colored hijab in the air and while it inescapably floated back to them, I captured this act of defiance.
+The women threw their brightly colored headscarf in the air and as it inescapably floated back to them, I captured this act of defiance.

 This series reflects on the vulnerable and dangerous circumstances of lesbian women in Iran and is the result of brave LGBT+ women willing to work with me to raise awareness despite the risk for their personal safety.
-The courage of these strong women is truly inspirational and it was such a pleasure to meet them and work with them and I am sad that we will never meet or speak again in order to protect their identities.
-Their true selves have to stay hidden.
-Their hopes and dreams unexpressed and shamed by society.
-Their love life a risk to their freedom.
+The courage of these strong women is truly inspirational.

 The situation of lesbian rights in Iran is particularly complex, since Iranian lesbians face double discrimination - first as women and then as lesbians.
 Many girls are desperately fighting to escape forced marriage (since under Sharia law, they are required to have a male guardian to be able to study, get a job, rent apartments, be operated on in hospitals etc.) or are trying to survive the wifely obligations expected of her, having no choice but to put up with constant marital rape (which is not a crime in Iran).